Rhantolq/OP-big-Lucyna/indexer/README.txt

 	searcher:
 		java -cp indexer-1.0-SNAPSHOT-jar-with-dependencies.jar pl.edu.mimuw.rm406247.searcher.Searcher

-Replace jar name if necessary.
+Change jar name to the name of the one generated in target/ if necessary.

+Robert Michna rm406247